jcoliz/GameFab/ScratchBlocks.md

-Glide () Secs to X: () Y: () | Glides the sprite to the location, taking as long as the specified amount of time. | Yes Change X by () | Changes the sprite's X position by the amount. | Yes Set X to () | Sets the sprite's X position to the amount. | No Change Y by () — Changes the sprite's Y position by the amount. | Yes Set Y to () | Sets the sprite's Y position to the amount. | No If on Edge, Bounce | If touching the edge of the screen, the sprite's direction flips over. | Yes Set Rotation Style () | This sets the rotation style of a sprite. | No
+Glide () Secs to X: () Y: () | Glides the sprite to the location, taking as long as the specified amount of time. | Yes Change X by () | Changes the sprite's X position by the amount. | Yes Set X to () | Sets the sprite's X position to the amount. | No Change Y by () â€” Changes the sprite's Y position by the amount. | Yes Set Y to () | Sets the sprite's Y position to the amount. | No If on Edge, Bounce | If touching the edge of the screen, the sprite's direction flips over. | Yes Set Rotation Style () | This sets the rotation style of a sprite. | No